Does Medicare Cover Trapeze Bars ?

 Walk in Bathtubs

-Free one-on-one help with understanding Medicare
+Free help understanding Medicare

 Does Medicaid cover trapeze bars ?